golang/proposal/design/draft-workspace.md

 that repository.

 ##### Example

-TODO(matloob): better example?
-This one doesn't show the scaling issue.

 As a simple example the `gopls` binary is in the module `golang.org/x/tools/gopls` which depends on other packages in the